- High RAM usage on Windows 11 while idling can be caused by malware or other issues.

 Is 40% RAM usage normal?

-Any amount close to 40% of your total RAM usage is considered normal because it’s being actively used by your Windows.
+Any amount close to 40% of your total RAM usage is considered normal because your Windows are actively using it.

 Of course, the percentage will be lower if you have a high amount of RAM.
-For example, you won’t get 40% RAM usage while idling with 32GB of total available memory.
+So, for example, you won’t get 40% RAM usage while idling with 32GB of total available memory.

-High RAM usage on Windows 11 will definitely affect your system’s flow negatively, so solving this problem is mandatory.
-Let us know if you managed to do so in the comments area below.
+High RAM usage on Windows 11 will negatively affect your system’s flow, so solving this problem is mandatory.
+Let us know in the comments area below if you managed to do so.